 - If there is something particular about his background, that she learned through LinkedIn, that interests her, she could mention that.
 Just be careful not to sound like you just want to work for the person's employer, and that is the only reason you are writing.

-- Before you ask a friend who just got hired to pass along your resume, read: Why a new employee won't submit your resume [LionCubJobSearch.com.]
+- If you are thinking of asking a friend who just got hired to pass along your resume, you might be interested in reading: Why a new employee won't submit your resume [LionCubJobSearch.com.]